 Get to know the specialities of your field

 Your courses will familiarize you with current developments and techniques within the standard subdisciplines of geology.
-These include mineralogy, petrology, paleontology, historical geology, and structural geology.
+These include mineralogy, petrology, paleontology, structural geology, stratigraphy and sedimentology.

 An interconnected discipline

 You'll work closely with other related disciplines—chemistry, physics, biology, mathematics, and geography—as you expand your knowledge on exploring for energy and economic resources, analyzing geologic hazards, and mitigating the human impact on the environment.

 Meaningful research that connects to your future

 Doing research in a field you are passionate about gives you valuable and relevant experience for your future career.
 Prior student research projects have included: